• Skip to main content

 • Prepare liver - In another bowl, place the sliced liver.
 Add vinegar.
 Stir and marinate for 10 minutes.
 After 10 minutes, wash the liver with water then drain well.
 This step removes or at least lessens the smell of the liver.

-230 grams pork liver, 1 tablespoon vinegar
+230 grams pork liver, 1 tbsp vinegar

 • Saute - Heat oil in a deep pot.
 Saute onions and garlic until fragrant and translucent.
 Add marinated pork.
 Cook over high heat until no longer pink.